raphaelvalentin/arduino-stm32-xdr-rpc/README.md

 # arduino-stm32-xdr

--- Code still in development --
+-- Code still in development / proof of concept --

 XDR/RPC protocol for Arduino STM32Core based on the Sun Microsystems XRD/RPC Source Code.
 Tested with the Arduino 1.8.13, STMCore with the STM32F405 MCU.